 - RQ1 To which degree do ISLa constraints contribute to the efficiency and precision of the input generator?
-With this question, we evaluate how much benefit does one get (in terms of more valid inputs) for how much cost (in terms of having to specify ISLa constraints). - RQ2 How diverse are inputs generated from ISLa constraints?
+With this question, we evaluate how much benefit one gets (in terms of more valid inputs) for how much cost (in terms of having to specify ISLa constraints). - RQ2 How diverse are inputs generated from ISLa constraints?
 Here, we want to ensure that ISLa does not overspecialize (for instance, by producing only a small set of concrete inputs). - RQ3 What are the recall and specificity of invariants mined by ISLearn?
 We evaluate how useful the invariants mined by ISLearn, and specifically the default patterns, are to describe the circumstances of normal program behavior.

 Evaluation Subjects.
 To evaluate RQ1 and RQ2, we identified frequently occurring context-sensitive language properties: (1) Declaration of identifiers (def-use), (2) redefinition-identifiers must not be declared more than once (redef), and (3) length or counting properties (len-cnt).
+For specific languages, we addressed (4) well-balanced XML expressions ("Balance"), (5) correct TAR checksums ("Checksum"), and (6) consecutive list numbering ("Numbering").

 To cover these properties, we chose input languages of different character: (1) One highly structured (XML) and one more human-readable (reStructuredText (reST)) markup language, (2) a data exchange format (CSV), (3) a programming language (Scriptsize-C), and (4) a binary format (TAR).
-Scriptsize-C extends Tiny-C [7] by explicit variable declarations.
-For each of these languages, we defined grammars from their specification; for XML, we extended a pre-existing grammar from the Fuzzing Book [29] with namespace prefixes.
+Scriptsize-C extends Tiny-C [8] by explicit variable declarations.
+For each of these languages, we extracted grammars from their specifications; for XML, we extended a pre-existing grammar from the Fuzzing Book [32] with namespace prefixes.
 We then added ISLa semantic constraints to all of these.

-The TAR archive format represents properties of binary inputs; it comes with strict length constraints (block sizes), and requires the computation of a checksum.
-Checksums are generally out of scope of SMT-LIB, which is why implemented a dedicated semantic predicate for TAR checksums (15 lines of code).
+The TAR archive format represents properties of binary inputs; it comes with strict length constraints (block sizes) and requires the computation of a checksum.
+Checksums are generally out of